 It is also possible that the transaction is very straightforward.
 Perhaps it is a new construction or being sold as is and the seller isn’t willing to negotiate on anything.
 Buyers can come in and make an offer without expectation for repairs or credits.
 Sellers set with their price and able to provide all disclosures and documents properly might not see a need for agent representation.

 There are times when a transaction is among well-known parties.
 Well-known could be family members, close friends or even business partners.
 In cases like this where everyone is clear who the parties are and what to expect in the sale, there may not be a need to bring on an agent.
 Of course, there needs to be a lot of trust among all parties in this type of transaction scenario.

 Even when parties to a sale know each other, legal sale requirements must be followed.
-Adhere to all North Carolina & New Jersey codes for disclosures and timelines.
+Adhere to all throughout the USA codes for disclosures and timelines.
 The last thing you want as a seller representing himself is to find yourself in a legal battle down the road for a property you thought you no longer had any ties to.
 Follow the rules to avoid legal ramifications and penalties.